fairen-group/mof-biocompatibility/README.md

   <img src="utils/Schematic 1.png" style="padding:10px;" width="700"/>
 </p>

 Here, we provide a walk-through of the code.
+It would be best to execute these in a dedicated environment.
 * data_featurize.py: Featurization of the data to produce 197 descriptors capturing the information of the molecule at various lengthscales.
   You need to have 'rdkit' installed which you can install with:
   ```
-  pip install rdkit'
+  pip install rdkit
   ```
   or
   ```